licton/licton_springs/content/pages/1_about_neighborhood.md

 ![Licton Springs Bounderies](/images/covered_area.png)

-In addition to Licton Springs, within this 1 mile radius are: the Green Lake Park and northern Green Lake shops, Greenwood's Greenwood Ave strip, Maple Leaf's 5th and Roosevelt Way NE strips, and the Northgate Mall.
+In addition to Licton Springs, within this 1 mile radius are: the Green Lake Park and northern Green Lake shops, Greenwood's Greenwood Ave N strip, Maple Leaf's 5th Ave NE and Roosevelt Way NE strips, and the Northgate Mall.

 ~The Crosleys